How Does Unlimited PTO Work? Learn the Pros and Cons

 Con: Current Employees May Not Welcome Change

 Veteran employees who’ve been building up vacation steadily over the years may have been planning to use their accrued vacation hours as a severance bonus.
-If the change to a new system coincides with flat earnings or downsizing, younger employees might question your motivations.
+If the change to a new system coincides with flat earnings or downsizing, younger workers might question your intent.

 Discretionary PTO